Timothy C. Hain, MD. • Page last modified: March 5, 2021

-Some authors maintain that vascular disease is the most likely cause (Rambold et al, 2005).
+Vascular: Some authors maintain that vascular disease is the most likely cause (Rambold et al, 2005).
 This is largely a conclusion based on exclusion of other causes, although Umesawa et al (2017) reported that cardiovascular risk factors including smoking and diabetes were significantly more common in men in SHL.
 To us, this doesn't seem like very important as there are just too many qualifiers here.
 Also supporting the idea that vascular causes are important, is the observation that SHL following surgery outside the inner ear, is most commonly associated with cardiopulmonary bypass surgery (Page and Peters, 2015).
 One would expect that a vascular hearing loss would occur within seconds, or perhaps have some stuttering on/off hearing before it went "out".
 Because the cochlea (hearing part of ear) is very sensitive to brief ischemia, it would seem plausible that one could have a temporary vasospasm of the labyrinthine artery, and end up with hearing loss but little vestibular damage.

 In general, when viruses or vascular etiologies are held out as the "cause" of a particular illness, it often means that the details are unclear.
 Recently there has been some weak recent evidence that blood flow plays a role as some measures of hearing improve in animals after a "stellate ganglion block" that improves blood flow (Firat et al, 2008).
 High levels of cholesterol and low levels of Coenzyme Q are associated with SHL (Cadoni et al, 2007).
-Use of some agents that affect blood flow -- largely increase it -- , such as sildenafil (Viagra) but not vardenafil (Levitra) or Tidalafil (Cialis), have been associated with hearing loss (McGwin, 2010; Khan et al, 2011; Wester et al, 2018).
+Use of some agents that affect blood flow -- largely increase it -- , such as sildenafil (Viagra) and Tidalafil (Cialis) but not vardenafil (Levitra) have been associated with hearing loss (McGwin, 2010; Khan et al, 2011; Wester et al, 2018).
 Fortunately these are very rare occurences -- perhaps just due to chance.
 Against this general idea is the observation that factor V Leiden (a common cause of increased blood coagulation) does not increase the chance of SHL (Shu et al, 2015).
 Also, the previously mentioned study of Merchant et al in temporal bones (2005) is against the vascular hypothesis.

 In addition to ischemia (the inner ear has one main artery), there is also the possibility of hemorrhage.
 Just a few cases of this have been reported.
 Kim et al (2017) reported that about 10% of MRI's of 60 patients with SHL were suggestive of bleeding.
 Similarly, Wu et al (2018) reported presumed intralabyrinthine hemorrhage in 5/25 pediatric patients with SHL, and Chen et al (2018) reported 42 ptients.
 We are a little dubious about this, as we don't see why there should be bleeding in the inner ear, but not elsewhere.
 In addition, we are not entirely convinced that every abnormal MRI with bright signal necessarily means that there was a bleed.
 On the other hand, there are reports of patients with coagulation disorders having inner ear bleeds.(Cherchi et al., 2006).
-It is our thought that these patients should logically have both hearing and vestibualar deficits, as the inner ear fluid is common to both systems.
+It is our thought that these patients should logically have both hearing and vestibular deficits, as the inner ear fluid is common to both systems.

 Migraine is also associated with SHL, presumably through vascular mechanisms.
 Migraine is very common (15% of the population), far more so than SHL, and even occasional SHL due to migraine could be very significant.
 The author's opinion is that migraine is a much more common cause of SHL than is generally appreciated in the otolaryngologic community.
 On the other hand, migraine is often just another name for severe headache of unknown cause, which makes this association somewhat meaningless.